rodriguezlorna98/StarShop-Contracts/StarShopContracts/implement-payment-contract/README.md

 ## Overview

-The **Payment Contract** is a Soroban smart contract designed to handle financial transactions securely while providing robust administrative controls, dispute resolution, and refund mechanisms.
-This contract ensures that all transactions adhere to security protocols and prevents unauthorized access or fraudulent activity.
+The **Payment Contract** is a smart contract designed to manage administrative control and upgrades for a transaction-based system.
+It serves as the foundation for handling payments, disputes, and refunds by allowing an administrator to initialize the contract, manage upgrades, and transfer ownership.

+The contract integrates with other modules such as `DisputeContract`, `RefundContract`, and `TransactionContract`, which collectively form a robust payment system.
 This contract is modular and consists of four primary components:

+## Purpose

+The **Payment Contract** is primarily responsible for:
-- **PaymentContract**: Responsible for contract initialization, upgrades, and administrative control.
+- Initializing the contract and setting an administrator.
-- **TransactionContract**: Manages deposits and transfers between users.
+- Allowing the administrator to upgrade the contract with new WASM code.
-- **RefundContract**: Provides a mechanism for issuing refunds securely.
+- Providing a mechanism to retrieve the current administrator.
-- **DisputeContract**: Resolves conflicts between parties via an arbitrator.
+- Enabling the transfer of administrative rights to a new address.

 ## Features